Kapil-Shyam-M/linux-devkit-py/README.md

+Under Development - Try at your own risk

 Linux Development Kit for Shakti SOC'S
 ---
 The Development kit acts a "One Stop" means to build and deploy linux on a specfic Shakti capable SOC.